GaryGod3/django_with_celery_template/README.md

 This allows for separation of each Django code base.

-The docker-compose.yml file builds a stack with three containers;
+The docker-compose.yml file builds a stack with four containers;
-- the Django frontend app
+- Django frontend app
-- the Redis message broker
+- Redis message broker
-- the Celery worker built upon the Django settings.
+- Celery worker built upon the Django settings.
+- Celery worker that doesn't use Django.

 This is a development implementation of these services in Docker.